Close

 SIP (Systematic Investment Plan)

 A Systematic Investment Plan (SIP) allows you to invest a fixed amount of money at regular intervals, such as monthly or quarterly.
-SIPs are popular because they promote disciplined saving and investing, and they help mitigate market timing risks by spreading your investments over time.
+SIPs are popular because they promote disciplined saving and investing, and they help reduce market timing risks by spreading your investments over time.
 This mode especially benefits those who prefer to start with smaller amounts and gradually build their investment portfolio.

 Types of Mutual Funds